JoannaMacDev/JoannaMacDev.github.io/_posts/2017-05-18-Interactors-Part-1.md

 The propertyName var is also marked as @IBInspectable to allow us to set it in the storyboard.

-We implement the propertyChangeClosure property as a lazy var whose closure responds to the event by calling the propertyDidChange(::) method if the propertyName in the args parameter matches that in the interactor.
+We implement the propertyChangeClosure property as a lazy var whose closure responds to the event by calling the propertyDidChange(sender:\_args:\_) method if the propertyName in the args parameter matches that in the interactor.
 This method is empty at this level of the hierarchy, but will be overridden to react in a way appropriate to the type of model/view relationship a derived class is intended to handle.

 ### Connecting to a View